mantidproject/governance/governance.md

 * The chair will act as “Lead Coordinator” of the overall direction and health of the CCR.
 This ensures decisions on significant technical issues will not get stalled.
 * Resolving conflicts in the roadmap which cannot be resolved by consensus.
-* Calling regular meetings of the Working Group (the Secretary might do this instead).
+* Calling regular meetings of the WG (the Secretary might do this instead).
-* Attend the User Meetings
+* Attend User Meetings

-**Responsibility of the TWG.**
+**Responsibilities specific to the TWG.**

-For general responsilities see blah.
-Specific to the TWG:

 * (should this responsibility be included?)
 Holds and maintains a development risk register, which is only solely with keeping track of known risks that may risk Mantid can't be deployed on relevant facility OS platforms or developer no longer can sufficiently easily contribute to Mantid (e.g. due to obsolesent devops component) or other similar existential risk to Mantid.
 * Maintains and updates the Committed Collaborative Roadmap (CCR).